Hello!

 Emmie has served the state as Miss Hattiesburg (2019/2020) and Miss Mississippi State University(2021).

-Emmie currently serves as Miss Mississippi 2022, where she spreads the message of her program “Music is Medicine” across the state.
-She will go on to compete in Miss America in December.
+Emmie served as Miss Mississippi 2022, spreading the message of her program “Music is Medicine” across the state, reaching all 82 counties in Mississippi.

 In her free time, Emmie enjoys cooking Lebanese food, collecting vinyl records, and practicing for her family's future appearance on Family Feud.